 Jaeger is a fantastic open-source tool for distributed tracing.
-But for effective resolution of production issues, engineering teams need both metrics and traces.
-SigNoz, a full-stack open-source tool, provides a unified UI for both metrics and traces.
+But for effective resolution of production issues, engineering teams need more than traces.
+SigNoz, a full-stack open-source tool, provides a unified UI for logs, metrics, and traces.

 What is distributed tracing?

 In the world of microservices, a user request travels through hundreds of services before serving a user what they need.
 To make a business scalable, engineering teams are responsible for particular services with no insight into how the system performs as a whole.
 And that's where distributed tracing comes into the picture.

 Distributed tracing gives you insight into how a particular service is performing as part of the whole in a distributed software system.
 There are two essential concepts involved in distributed tracing: Spans and trace context.

 Spans represent a single operation within a trace.
 Thus, it represents work done by a single service which can be broken down further depending on the use case.

 A collection of spans from a single user request forms a trace.

 A trace context is passed along when requests travel between services, which tracks a user request across services.
 Thus, you can see how a user request performs across services and identify what exactly needs your attention without manually shifting through multiple dashboards.

 There are four key components to a distributed tracing tool.
 These components together capture transactions into spans and then correlate those spans to form a trace.

 The four key components of a distributed tracing tool are: